RACINE PUBLIC LIBRARY

 Loan periods for library materials are extended in a process called “renew.”
-For items that are renewed, the item is checked out again from the date of the renewal.
-Renewal is allowed up to ten times as long as there are no holds on the item.
+Renewable items may be checked out again from the date of the renewal.
+Renewal is allowed up to ten times as long as there are no holds on an item.
 Items borrowed from other libraries may not have renewals allowed.
 Fines are assessed for items that are overdue when renewed.
 The following are available renewal methods:

-- At a circulation desk, the registered customer presents their library card.
+- At a circulation desk, the registered customer presents his or her library card.
 Where it is possible to search by customer name, staff can access customer records using valid identification.
-When it is not possible to search by customer name or a valid id is not present, no renewal of library materials shall be allowed without the customer’s library card.
+When it is not possible to search by customer name or a valid ID is not present, no renewal of library materials shall be allowed without the customer’s library card.
 Staff may renew when the customer card is blocked.

-- With a staff member by phone, the customer calls 262 636-9241.
+- To renew by phone to RPL, the customer calls 262 636-9241.
 No renewal of library materials shall be allowed without the customer’s library card being read to staff.
 Staff may renew when the customer card is blocked.

-- Self service by phone, the customer calls 1-866-495-0348.
+- To renew using self service by phone, the customer calls 1-866-495-0348.
 This service is generally available 24/7.
-The customer must have their library card and pin number.
+The customer must have his or her library card and pin number.
 This method may not be available to customers who are blocked because of fees owed.

-- Self service in the library catalog at www.racinelibrary.info or at a public access computer in the library.
-The customer must provide their library card and pin number.
+- Self service in the library catalog at www.racinelibrary.info or at a public access computer in RPL.
+The customer must provide his/her library card and pin number.
 This method may not be available to customers who are blocked because of fees owed.

-Library materials may be reserved by registered borrowers by placing a “hold.”
+Registered borrowers may reserve library materials by placing a “hold.”
 Holds may be placed using one of the following methods:

 - The reference staff will place holds in person or by phone 636-9217 for all customers.
 No holds will be placed by reference staff without a valid library card.
 Staff may place holds when the customer card is blocked.

-- Self service in the library catalog at www.racinelibrary.info or at a public access computer in the library.
-The customer must provide their library card and pin number.
+- For self service in the library catalog at www.racinelibrary.info or at a public access computer in RPL, the customer must provide his or her library card and pin number.
 This method may not be available to customers who are blocked.

 Return of borrowed library material

-Borrowed library materials must be returned to the library on or before the due dates.
+Borrowed library materials must be returned to RPL on or before the due dates.
 Books and magazines may be returned to any circulation outlet or book return.
-Audio visual items may be returned to any circulation outlet or return marked for videos, cassettes, CDs, and DVDs.
+Audio visual items may be returned to any circulation outlet or book return marked expressly for videos, CDs, and DVDs.
 Materials that do not fit in a drop box must be returned directly to a circulation desk.

 In order to encourage prompt return of library materials, RPL assesses fines for the late return of materials at the rate of $0.25 per day per item.
-The maximum fines are stipulated in the paragraph immediately following.
+The maximum fines are stipulated below.